tomtl/kmz-converter/readme.md

 (Vector > Data management tools > Merge vector layers).

 ## Troubleshooting
+Most errors are going to be the result of an issue with the GDAL or OGR installation.

-### Windows
+#### Windows
-*Unable to open EPSG support file gcs.csv.
+*ERROR 4: Unable to open EPSG support file gcs.csv.
 Try setting the GDAL_DATA environmental variable to point to the directory containing EPSG csv files.*
-Create an environmental variable named GDAL_DATA and set `C:\Program Files (x86)\GDAL\gdal-data` as the value.
+Create an environmental variable named `GDAL_DATA` and set `C:\Program Files (x86)\GDAL\gdal-data` as the value.